 For some, meditation could be a ‘cheat code’ to move forward in life.
-This technique, when practiced consistently, leads to a greater sense of self-control.
+This technique, when practised consistently, leads to a greater sense of self-control.
 All one needs to do is close their eyes and focus on their breath.
 That’s the essence of this simple technique.
-Think about exhaling out the tension, and you might feel better with every inhaling breath.
+Think about exhaling the tension, and you might feel better with every inhaling breath.
 Remember to choose a spot where you can sit with a straight back and minimize distractions.
-If you need some music, opt for some neutral beats or light instrumental music.
+Opt for neutral beats or light instrumental music if you need some music.
 Avoid loud or vocal music.
-Don’t exceed your meditation over 20 minutes if you are a beginner.
+Don’t exceed your meditation by over 20 minutes if you are a beginner.

 5. Spiritual Meditation

 In Spiritual Meditation, you meditate upon your God.
-People adopt essential oils of cedar, sandalwood or sage to heighten their spiritual experience.
+People adopt cedar, sandalwood or sage essential oils to heighten their spiritual experience.
 It’s about praying or speaking to God in silence.
 It could be practiced at home or any place of worship.